yingj1n/amazon-reviews-text-revisit/README.md

 # amazon-reviews-text-revisit
 Sentiment Analysis &amp; Topic Modeling on Amazon Product Reviews

+The repo revisits an old sentiment analysis project to investigate further using topic modeling.
+This project was started in an effort to understand what invokes users' response to leave a helpful or not-helpful feedback.
+Initialy done with a group.
+Reports and code of the original project can be found here: https://github.com/anujs3/amazon-reviews.

 Data Source: http://jmcauley.ucsd.edu/data/amazon/
 Cell Phones and Accessories data were used in this project.

-This project was started in an effort to understand what invokes users' response to leave a helpful or not-helpful feedback.